 - Squint, myopia.

-- Growth hormone is essential to maintain normal growth, muscle development and avoid obesity.
-One study found that growth hormone also improved behavioural difficulties.
-Growth hormone treatment was initially thought to make scoliosis worse but this has been refuted.
+- Growth hormone is essential to maintain normal growth, and muscle development, and to avoid obesity .
+Growth hormone treatment was initially thought to make scoliosis worse but this has been refuted .

 - Many drugs have been used to modify behaviour but they tend to be ineffective or even counterproductive.
 Olanzapine may have an effect.